JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-ktor-sqldelight.md

 When the project is compiled, the generated Kotlin code will be stored in the `/shared/build/generated/sqldelight` directory.
 The generator will create an interface named `AppDatabase`, as specified in `build.gradle.kts`.

-You can learn more about how to [Configure SQLDelight for data storage](multiplatform-mobile-configure-sqldelight-for-data-storage.md).

 ### Create platform database drivers